tonai/jquery-contenttoggle/README.md

 If you use a `string` instead of a `function`, the plugin will search for a `function` with the given name.
 This function must be accessible on the global scope.

+### stopPropagation & data-stop-propagation

+Type: `boolean`
+Default: `true`

+Usefull when your content element is inside your trigger element.

+It prevents the content to close itself when the user click inside.

+But it can have side effects when you have clickable elements inside your content with JS behaviours.

 ### triggerSelector & data-trigger-selector

 Type: `string`